Board of Health Meeting Documents

 BACKGROUND/PURPOSE

 In 2018, the Ontario Ministry of Health (MOH) introduced a new Annual Service Plan (ASP) that Health Units are required to submit each year.
-In order to ensure a single and integrated approach to planning the Planning and Strategic Initiatives (PSI) department worked with the Information Technology (IT) department to align our planning system with the provincial Ontario Public Health Standards requirements.
+To ensure a single and integrated approach to evaluating progress on this requirement, the Planning and Strategic Initiatives (PSI) department worked with the Information Technology (IT) department to align our planning system with the provincial Ontario Public Health Standards requirements to provide quarterly progress reports.

 CURRENT INITIATIVES

-Project Leads have provided individual progress reports for work plans in their programs for Q2, 2023.
-The 2023 Operational Plan Reporting – Q2 Status Report indicates that:
+Project Leads have submitted individual progress reports for work plans in their programs for Q3, 2023.

-• For external client facing programs, there are 138 workplans in progress and 83% are on track.
+• For external client facing programs, there are 139 workplans in progress, 4 were completed, and 77% are on target.

-• For internal organizational programs, there are 38 workplans in progress, 2 were completed, and 63% are on track.
+• For internal organizational programs, there are 36 workplans in progress and 67% are on target.

 2023 Operational Plan Reporting